clayrisser/node-log-benchmarks/RESULTS.md

 ![8cpus](images/filesystem/benchmarks.png)

+After seeing how much additional CPUs effected console logs, I was very surprised to see that logging to the filesystem performed roughly the same with additional CPUs.
+This is mostly likely because the work required to write files is much less than the work required to print to a tty device, so less multithreaded activity was happening.

-log4js seemed to have the worst results writing to a filesystem, sometimes taking over 5 times the amount of time to write to the filesystem.
+Log4js seemed to have the worst results writing to a filesystem, sometimes taking over 5 times the amount of time to write to the filesystem.
 Winston unblocked the event loop the fastest, but bunyan finished writing to the filesystem the fastest.
+So, if you're choosing a log library based on filesystem performance, the choice would depend on weather you want the event loop unblocked the fastest or if you want the overall program execution to finish first.

 ### Syslog UDP

-For the seconds set of test results, we benchmarked the performance of the libraries when sending the logs to syslog.
+For the seconds set of test results, we benchmarked the performance of the libraries when sending the logs to syslog over UDP.

 Again, notice that each test result contains two times, _unblocked_  and _done_.
 This is because the libraries sometimes asyncronously send the logs to syslog.